NVIDIA-Merlin/NVTabular/README.md

 If you wish to contribute to the library directly please see [Contributing.md](./CONTRIBUTING.md).
 We are in particular interested in contributions or feature requests for feature engineering or preprocessing operations that you have found helpful in your own workflows.

 To be clear, this is an early alpha release, and we have a long way to go.
 We have a working framework, but our [operator set](./Operators.md) is limited for the initial launch and every day we are developing new optimizations that will help improve the performance of the library.
 If you are interested in working with us to help develop this library we are looking for early collaborators and contributors.
 In the coming months we will be optimizing existing operations, adding a full set of common feature engineering and preprocessing operations, and extending our backend to support multi-node and multi-gpu systems.
-Please reach out via email or see our guide on contributions.
+Please reach out by submitting an issue or see our guide on contributions.
 We are particularly interested in contributions or feature requests for feature engineering or preprocessing operations that you have found helpful in your own workflows.

 ### Learn More